 - Non-interview methods seem also be used if not only the participants are marginalized but also when the topic is marginalized, that is something that (at least dominant groups in western society) do not make the center of their everyday social activities: Such topics might be sexuality, illness, death, abuse, or discrimination.
 These are topics which are “difficult to talk about”.
 Aside from the struggle to emotionally confront these topics, people might actually lack words and experience in talking about these topics, thus it makes sense to use other means of communication.
 This is a very plausible.
 It does not challenge that the interview is the “normal” method, though.

 - Standard methods have been developed by and for powerful people and subsequently have been inscribed in the academic infrastructure, making an interview normal and other methods unusual and in need for justification.
 This is strengthened by the field’s frequent assumption that what is social is mainly communication using language, a convenient assumption in a discipline already based on writing and discourse 1.

-- The conversation-like interview is a very non-threatening situation at least for male, white, middle-class people: Meeting-like, being asked as an expert on a topic to share experiences.
+- The conversation-like interview is a very non-threatening situation at least for male, white, middle-class people: Meeting-like, being asked as an expert on a topic to share experiences 2.
 Any introduction of elements that are seen as unusual can be seen as threatening.
-The non-interview method is unusual and the related artifacts (lets say crayons for a creative task) are obvious markers of the power the researcher has over the situation.
-The artifacts of the methods might remind people that are seen as less powerful (e.g. use of creative, art-like methods = negatively judged as childish and illiterate).
+The non-interview method is unusual and the related artefacts (lets say crayons for a creative task) are obvious markers of the power the researcher has over the situation.
+The artefacts of the methods might remind people that are seen as less powerful (e.g., use of creative, art-like methods = negatively judged as childish and illiterate).
 An interesting research question would be how participants from dominant and minority groups reflect on research situations with different methods.

 Some research I came across is for example drawing methods in qualitative health research: